-Any consumers or final customers who are registered for VAT and CIS, will need to ensure their suppliers do not apply the reverse charge on services supplied to them by notifying the supplier that they are an end user.
+Any consumers or final customers who are registered for VAT and CIS will need to ensure their suppliers do not apply the reverse charge on services supplied to them.

 An intermediary supplier is a VAT and CIS registered businesses that is connected or linked to end users.
 An intermediary supplier can also be treated as an end user when it is the final customer.
 To be connected or linked to an end user, intermediary suppliers must either share an interest in the same land where the construction works are taking place or be part of the same corporate group.